sermon: Hosea's Prophecy (Part Five)

 Given 10-Nov-12; Sermon #1129; 72 minutes

-Martin Collins, reflecting on the grim results of the recent elections, suggests that the parallels in Hosea, indicting Israel and Judah, are more relevant today than ever before.
-Ancient Israel as well as modern Israel demonstrate divided loyalties (emanating from a divided heart), vacillating between God and the world, veering more and more toward the world, resembling a panting dog or a pleasure-seeking prostitute.
+Israel, ancient and modern, demonstrates divided loyalties, vacillating between God and the world, veering more and more toward the world, resembling a panting dog or a pleasure-seeking prostitute.
 As a metaphorical vine, Israel has produced bitter and unwholesome fruit.
 Hosea's unfaithful wife resembles the culture of modern Israel, steeped in idolatry, adultery, and immorality.
 The proliferation of laws reflects an exponential increase in immorality and corruption.
 Like ancient Israel, modern Israel has embraced blatant idolatry.
-America (like ancient Israel) professes righteousness (smugly embracing environmentalism and social justice), but actually practices unrighteous and injustice and a thousand other hideous abominations (homosexuality and sodomy).
+America professes righteousness (smugly embracing environmentalism and social justice), but actually practices unrighteous and injustice and a thousand other hideous abominations (homosexuality and sodomy).
 Like the time of the judges, we have no righteous leader in America today.
 As remnants or God's called out ones, we cannot become conformed to the evil which is forming like a malignant cancer in our midst.
 For its sins, modern Israel may have to be punished and perhaps even taken captive, but God will ultimately save Israel upon repentance, re-gathering them and restoring (after chastening) them as He has before.